 Oil, gas, cigarette smoke, coal, kerosene, wood, and all other combustion sources can lead to indoor air pollution.
 While wood stoves, water heaters, fireplaces, dryers, and furnaces that use these fuels Such devices can lead to indoor air pollution.
 Indoor air pollution and other residential pollutants.

 Dirt and Dust

 The dust circulation causes clogged air filters and indoor air quality problems.
 Researchers have discovered that dust and particles quickly fall into a horizontal surface.
 When airborne particles settle on hard or smooth floors, they spread quickly, and allergens can be redistributed through the air over and over.
 Carpets act as dirt traps until they are vacuumed.
 The air above the carpet contains fewer allergens and dust mites than the air above hard surfaces.
 Carpet is an asset that holds allergens out of the air until they are vacuumed away.
 So the carpet must be vacuumed and cleaned often enough.

 Maintaining Good Indoor Air Quality Is Important During Winter

 Your Indoor Air Is Important To Us!

-Vacuuming of your carpet is important to the removal of indoor contaminants.
-Alpine Cleaners highly recommend vacuuming on a regular basis especially with a HEPA (High-Efficiency Particulate Air) filtered vacuum.
+Vacuuming your carpet is important for the removal of indoor contaminants.
+Alpine Cleaners highly recommend regular vacuums, especially with a HEPA (High-Efficiency Particulate Air) filtered vacuum.
 These HEPA vacuums are more effective compared to conventional vacuums.
 This filter will help improve indoor air quality by trapping allergens like pollen, pet dander, and dust mites.
-We provide professional deep carpet cleaning service to ensure your home and carpet are fresh, clean and allergy-free this winter.
+We provide professional deep carpet cleaning services to ensure your home and carpet are fresh, clean, and allergy-free this winter.